hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 A `endpoint_configuration` block supports the following:

-* `name` - The name of the endpoint.
+* `name` - (Required) The name of the endpoint.
 The name must be unique within a Batch pool, can contain letters, numbers, underscores, periods, and hyphens.
 Names must start with a letter or number, must end with a letter, number, or underscore, and cannot exceed 77 characters.
 Changing this forces a new resource to be created.

-* `backend_port` - The port number on the compute node.
+* `backend_port` - (Required) The port number on the compute node.
 Acceptable values are between `1` and `65535` except for `29876`, `29877` as these are reserved.
 Changing this forces a new resource to be created.

-* `protocol` - The protocol of the endpoint.
+* `protocol` - (Required) The protocol of the endpoint.
 Acceptable values are `TCP` and `UDP`.
 Changing this forces a new resource to be created.

-* `frontend_port_range` - The range of external ports that will be used to provide inbound access to the backendPort on individual compute nodes in the format of `1000-1100`.
+* `frontend_port_range` - (Required) The range of external ports that will be used to provide inbound access to the backendPort on individual compute nodes in the format of `1000-1100`.
 Acceptable values range between `1` and `65534` except ports from `50000` to `55000` which are reserved by the Batch service.
 All ranges within a pool must be distinct and cannot overlap.
 Values must be a range of at least `100` nodes.
 Changing this forces a new resource to be created.

 * `network_security_group_rules` - (Optional) A list of network security group rules that will be applied to the endpoint.
 The maximum number of rules that can be specified across all the endpoints on a Batch pool is `25`.
 If no network security group rules are specified, a default rule will be created to allow inbound access to the specified backendPort.
 Set as documented in the network_security_group_rules block below.
 Changing this forces a new resource to be created.